 The 2018 Kinsman Eades Rhadamanthus (the same site that was formerly known as Reverie Vineyard at about 800 feet on Diamond Mountain) is 80% Cabernet Sauvignon, 17% Cabernet Franc and 3% Petit Verdot.
 Nigel harvested these grapes simultaneously and co-fermented them.
 The bouquet offers a diversity of aromatics including darker fruits (blackberry and ripe plum) and black licorice as the bouquet continues to evolve.
 One can also almost smell the decomposing volcanic soils of the site.
 Additional aromas include notes of truffle oil and dark chocolate.
 The texture is a hallmark characteristic of this wine with dusty, earthy and robust tannins – which show plenty of density but are rounded in their textural feel.
 Slightly chewy finish.
 This is a very impressive bottling.

 Nigel has full control over this site and spent significant time redeveloping parts of the vineyard in conjunction with vineyard employees who have been working this site since the 1990s during Norm Kiken’s ownership of the property.
 The vines for Rhadamanthus are more than 30 years old and are extremely healthy.
 They are planted on St. George rootstock.
 In Greek mythology, Rhadamanthus refers to the king of Crete – the root word ‘adamas’ refers to invincible and untamed’.
 Each of their wines features a label designed by a specific artist.
-Rhadamanthus is a ink pen drawing of the vineyard site by United Kingdom based artist, Lee John Phillips.
+Rhadamanthus is an ink pen drawing of the vineyard site by United Kingdom based artist, Lee John Phillips.

 The 2018 Kinsman Eades Anjea (Sleeping Lady Vineyard in Yountville, farmed by the Bettinelli family) Cabernet Sauvignon is 100% varietal of clone 22.
-Nigel enjoys working with this clone because the berries are inherently tannic and its aromas are decidedly floral.
+Nigel enjoys working with this clone because the berries are inherently tannic, and its aromas are decidedly floral.
 He describes this wine as very hands off with no acid or water additions needed.
 Interested in seeing if adding another clone would add complexity – one year he introduced Cabernet Sauvignon Clone 7.
 It was a case of ‘more is not better’ and he went back to focusing this wine entirely on the one clone.
 The bouquet offers a diversity of aromatics including violets, a dusty minerality nuance, dark chocolate, blackberry and spice notes including cardamom, cacao and expresso.
 It also shows a hint of dried tobacco leaf deeper into the aromas.
-The finish is mouth watering – lingering with a brightness of fruit and dense but not course tannins, with rounded and finer grained edges that glide across the palate.
+The finish is mouthwatering – lingering with a brightness of fruit and dense but not course tannins, with rounded and finer grained edges that glide across the palate.
 Very long finish.
 Very satisfying.

 Its name refers to a fertility goddess in Australian Aboriginal mythology.
 The label for this wine was produced by artist Sylvia Waters.

-The 2018 Kinsman Eades La Voleuse du Chagrin Cabernet Sauvignon (inaugural vintage) is from the tiny 1.38 acre Geeslin Vineyard bordering the iconic Eisele Vineyard in Calistoga.
+The 2018 Kinsman Eades La Voleuse du Chagrin Cabernet Sauvignon (inaugural vintage) is from the tiny 1.38-acre Geeslin Vineyard bordering the iconic Eisele Vineyard in Calistoga.
 This wine is 100% varietal, made from the Eisele clone of Cabernet Sauvignon.
 It is dark ruby in color, offering a sweetness of blackberry showing at the peak of ripeness but is not overripe.
 The bouquet shows the purity of fruit exceptionally well without a lot of other distractions.
-Also aromas of violets and a sweet fig note.
+Also, aromas of violets and a sweet fig note.
 Lingers with broadly distributed tannins showing a noticeable density and muscle in their textural feel.
 Very long lasting.
 Juicy.
 And it features a lively and bright finish.

 This tiny vineyard is special for Nigel – he became familiar with it while working at Eisele Vineyard as its fruit went into the Araujo Estate wines for years.
 After Bart & Daphne Araujo sold Eisele Vineyard, Nigel lost access to the fruit for several years until the vineyard owner Keith Geeslin approached him about using the grapes once his contract with Eisele Vineyard ended.
 He and Shae came up with a clever name for this wine, La Voleuse du Chagrin, which translates in French to, ‘thief of the grief’ referring to the relieved feeling after Keith’s offer.
 And the dot stifling drawing representing the label was done by a South African artist.
 The diminutive vineyard site is also depicted on the label, giving one a visual of its tiny size in comparison to the surrounding vineyards.